-BSIMDD2.0 is a UNIX application.
+BSIMFD2.0 is a UNIX application.
 It can be run at any computers with UNIX operating systems, such as SUN Solaris, SUN4 and so on.
 To display curves of simulation results, the X window system is needed.
 To run this model, the Berkeley SPICE3f4/3E2 engine is to be installed.

 When the Berkeley SPICE is installed, two of subdirectories, src and util, can be found under the SPICE home directory.
-BSIMDD2.0 code has to be placed at the directory of src/lib/dev/b3soi.
-There are two SPICE engine files needed to be replaced by the files provided with this model code, inp2m.c and inpdomod.c.
+BSIMFD2.0 code has to be placed at the directory of src/lib/dev/b3soi.
+There are two SPICE engine files should be replaced by the files provided with this model code, inp2m.c and inpdomod.c.
 The two engine files are to be placed in the directory of src/lib/inp.
-There are two model card files named nmosdd.mod and pmosdd.mod which should be placed in user directory.
-The source code of this model can be downloaded from the BSIMSOI webpage at http://wwwdevice.eecs.berkeley.edu/~bsim3soi.
+There are two model card files named nmosfd.mod and pmosfd.mod which should be placed in user directory.
+The source code of this model BSIMSOI webpage http://wwwdownloaded from the at be can device.eecs.berkeley.edu/~bsim3soi.
 After downloading the file named bsimdd2.c.tar.Z, it needs to be decoded by the UNIX utilities of tar and compress to get the source code.
 The command lines for decoding are:

+uncompress bsimfd2.c.tar

-- > uncompress bsimdd2.c.tar - > tar -xvf bsimdd2.c.tar
+tar -xvf bsimfd2.c.tar